Analysis | Over and over, the same refrain from people sick with covid: I wish I’d gotten the vaccine

 CNN's Randi Kaye visited a covid ward at a hospital in Florida last week.
 There, she spoke with several patients, each of whom expressed regret at not having been vaccinated.

-The network’s Martin Savidge spoke with a man in Springfield, Mo., who was hospitalized for covid along with his wife.
+The network’s Martin Savidge spoke with a man in Springfield, Mo., who was hospitalized with covid along with his wife.

 “I hope people do think about getting the vaccination,” Louie Michael said.
 “It is your prerogative, but I wish I had done it to avoid this.”